-- How these relate to equity release.
+- How these relate to equity release in Dec 2021.

 - The types of lifetime mortgages available on the market.